Kinvey/kinvey-cli/README.md

 * Deploying and managing FlexServices running on the Kinvey FlexService Runtime
 * Creating, listing, and deleting applications
-* Creating, listing, and deleting environments
+* Creating, listing, and deleting app environments
 * Creating, listing, and deleting collections

 ## Installation